Skip to product information

 Wolf . . . what do you hear about this scandal?

-Wolf: Well, Elizabeth, not sure it could be called a scandal, there has been no suggestion of any wrongdoing on the part of Jesus ben Joseph, and associating with people who may have made mistakes in their lives is hardly a crime.
+There has been no suggestion of any wrongdoing on the part of Jesus ben Joseph, and associating with people who may have made mistakes in their lives is hardly a crime.

-Elizabeth: Not a crime perhaps, but hardly the kind of action one would expect from someone who seems anxious to stand up in the temple and say his piece.
+Elizabeth: Not a crime, perhaps, but hardly the kind of action one would expect from someone who seems anxious to stand up in the temple and say his piece.

-Andrew: That is what my sources tell me as well.
-And one can expect that was the case, after all the Nazarene has long been a thorn in the side of Ananias.
+And one can expect that was the case—after all, the Nazarene has long been a thorn in the side of Ananias.

 Elizabeth: Andrew ben Eli! . .
 Surely you are not accusing the Sanhedrin of concocting a story.